devcheckra1n/mysite/README.md

 ## Run locally
 Just open `index.html` in any modern browser.
 (If you hit cross-origin issues for threads, use a static server.)

-## Deploy to Vercel
-1. Create a new Git repo with these files.
-2. `vercel` (or deploy via the Vercel dashboard as a **static** project).
-3. Done. `vercel.json` already sets COOP/COEP headers for better performance.

 ## Notes
 - This project uses the EmulatorJS CDN for cores and the loader.
 You can self-host cores by following their docs.